Del161/Pythonfiles/pythonProject1/Moduleren/README.txt

 you can also use other .csv data giles instead of the ./Datasets/top50ffx.csv by replacing it with the wanted path there might be further input moments in the terminal depending on input, such as what parts of the dataset to use and if its horizontal or vertical

+ps (not recommended to use this with too large datasets, the names will overlap, and it might become unreadable)